launchdarkly/js-core/packages/sdk/vercel/examples/route-handler/README.md

 - `test-flag` - (Boolean) - This flag is evaluated in [src/app/api/hello/route.ts](src/app/api/hello/route.ts).

-After creating your project, You will need to have the LaunchDarkly Vercel integration configured to push feature flag data to your Vercel Edge Config.
-Read [Vercel](https://docs.launchdarkly.com/integrations/vercel/) to set up the integration.
-Be sure to connect the **Test** environment for project you created above.
+After creating your project, you will need to configure the LaunchDarkly Vercel integration to push feature flag data to your Vercel Edge Config.
+Read the [Vercel integration documentation](https://docs.launchdarkly.com/integrations/vercel/) to set up the integration.
+Be sure to connect the **Test** environment from the project you created above.

 ## Setting up your development environment